Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Method

 \subsection{Exponential disc conservative dynamics}

 We consider a finite-thickness exponential disc whose mass density is described by

-where $M_d, R_d, z_d$ are the total mass, scale radius and scale height of the disc, respectively.
+where $M_d, R_d$ are the total mass and scale radius of the disc, while $z_d$ is a parameter shaping the profile along the $z$ direction.
 Such profile is our choice for the modelling of general galactic discs, since it can well reproduce the light profiles of real galaxies and it is physically motivated, being the vertical distribution obtained for an isothermal self-gravitating disc \citep{Spitzer42}.
 For these reasons, it is usually employed to generate the initial conditions of N-body simulations \citep[see e.g.][]{yurin14}, allowing for a validation of the results of our semi-analytical prescriptions against N-body runs.
 Nevertheless, the double exponential disc, i.e. a disc with vertical density profile decaying as ${\rm e}^{-|z|/z_d}$, is widely used and well reproduces the vertical profiles of edge-on disc galaxies \citep[e.g.][]{deGrijs97}.
 In order to have a proper comparison, we also implemented this second profile in our framework.\footnote{The double exponential disc also does not admit any closed form for the gravitational potential, but requires numerical integration as given in equation~\eqref{eq:disk_pot}, where the sole difference is in the function $I(k)$ given by equation~A9 of \citet{Kuijken1989}.}

 In general, to obtain the gravitational potential from a given density distribution, one has to solve the Poisson's equation.
 Practically, when deviating from spherical symmetry, a complete analytical expression can be found only in a handful of cases and unfortunately the thick exponential case does not belong to those.
 Therefore, to obtain the gravitational potential (and consequently the accelerations) of such mass distribution at arbitrary $(R,z)$ pairs, we necessarily need to recur to numerical methods.
 Unfortunately, the general solution of the Poisson's equation that can be obtained via Green's function results in multidimensional integrals, implying that obtaining the solution can be pretty expensive in computational terms.
 Thus, if possible, it is advisable to reduce the expressions as much as possible before recurring to numerical integration.